 JOIN US for worship Sat at 5pm and Sun at 9:00am.

-TO JOIN online on Saturday at 5pm, click here.
+TO JOIN online Saturday at 5pm, click here.

 The ELCA World Hunger improves the lives of people in need in the United States and around the world by supporting “partner organizations” that carry out international relief and development on the ELCA’s behalf with grants from money raised by the World Hunger Appeal.
 Also through grants, the program helps fund more than 200 relief and development projects in the United States.
 We support this ministry with our “Noisy Offering.”
 During the offering time at each worship on the last weekend of the month, empty food cans are passed and the congregations’ “loose change” is dropped in making a joyful noise.

-Pastor Chad Rimmer, and his wife, Natalie, are ELCA missionaries serving with the Lutheran Church of Senegal, West Africa.
-Members of our congregation offer $45.00 a month in financial assistance and emotional support through prayer to the Rimmer’s.
+Patrick and Jacqueline Bencke serve at Kyushu Lutheran College, a college of the Japan Evangelical Lutheran Church in Kumamoto, Japan.
+Members of our congregation offer $45.00 a month in financial assistance and emotional support through prayer to the Bencke’s.
 Further information may be obtained at: www.elca.org/globalmission.

-We sponsor John Chima, from Tanzania, through an organization called Compassion.
+We sponsor John Chima from Tanzania and Denisse Grefa through an organization called Compassion.
 For $40.00 a month, church members contribute toward John’s living expenses and education.
 For more information, go to: www.compassion.com.

 Our companion church is Mruma Lutheran Parish, which is located in Tanzania, East Africa.
 Pastor Frank Kilango is our contact with the church.